AceLikesGhosts/betterytm/README.md

 > guaranteed to work.
 There are no settings, nor adjustability for the modified portions of the
 > Youtube Music website, nor content.

-BetterYTM is a simple [Chromium](https://chromium.org) extension which provides a better [Youtube Music](https://music.youtube.com) experience.
+BetterYTM is a [Chromium](https://chromium.org) extension designed to enhance your experience on Youtube Music.
-At the moment, this is completely experimental and simply things [I](https://github.com/acelikesghosts) want.
+As of now, it is an experimental project, driven by [my](https://github.com/acelikesghosts) personal preferences.

 ### Features